zeek/spicy/doc/tutorial/index.rst

 analyzer into a full *Zeek package* for others to install easily through *zkg*.
 To help create that wrapping, *zkg* provides a template for instantiating a skeleton analyzer package as a starting point.
+The skeleton comes in three different flavors, depending on which kind of analyzer you want to create: protocol, file, or packet analyzer.
-The skeleton creates all the necessary files along with the appropriate directory layout, and it even includes a couple of standard test cases.
+In each case, it creates all the necessary files along with the appropriate directory layout, and even includes a couple of standard test cases.

 To create the scaffolding for our TFTP analyzer, execute the following command and provide the requested information::

-    # zkg create --features=spicy-analyzer --packagedir spicy-tftp
+    # zkg create --features spicy-protocol-analyzer --packagedir spicy-tftp
-    "package-template" requires a "name" value (the name of the package, e.g. "FooBar"):
+    "package-template" requires a "name" value (the name of the package, e.g. "FooBar" or "spicy-http"):
-    name: Packet
+    name: spicy-tftp
+    "package-template" requires a "analyzer" value (name of the Spicy analyzer, which typically corresponds to the protocol/format being parsed (e.g. "HTTP", "PNG")):
+    analyzer: TFTP
+    "package-template" requires a "protocol" value (transport protocol for the analyzer to use: TCP or UDP):
+    protocol: UDP
-    "package-template" requires a "namespace" value (a namespace for the package, e.g. "MyOrg"):
+    "package-template" requires a "unit_orig" value (name of the top-level Spicy parsing unit for the originator side of the connection (e.g. "Request")):
-    namespace: TFTP
+    unit_orig: Packet

-For ``name``, use the name of the top-level Spicy unit; for ``namespace`` the name of the analyzer.
+    "package-template" requires a "unit_resp" value (name of the top-level Spicy parsing unit for the responder side of the connection (e.g. "Reply"); may be the same as originator side):
+    unit_resp: Packet

 The above creates the following files (skipping anything related to ``.git``)::